 269 Wickham Street is close to the prime CBD area of Brisbane.
 Our training rooms offer natural light and flexible room configurations; all rooms also feature individual climate control systems.
 Training rooms are located next to spacious break out areas.
 Types of rooms used:

 - computer training rooms

-220 Princes Highway is situated slightly south of the city centre (25-minute drive or 35 minute trip on public transport).
+11-15 Deane street Burwood NSW is situated in the Inner West of Sydney (35 minute trip on public transport travelling to Central Station Sydney).
 The facilities include, training rooms which offer natural light and flexible room configurations.
-The training rooms are located next to spacious break out areas.
+Training rooms are located next to spacious break out areas.

 Libraries in Brisbane

 Brisbane City Council has 33 libraries located across Brisbane.
 You can view library locations, opening hours and library facilities information on their website www.brisbane.qld.gov.au/facilities-recreation/libraries.

 Library membership is free to anyone who lives, works or studies in Brisbane.
 To join, visit a library and show proof of your current address and photo ID or proof of signature.
 You must agree to the terms and conditions of library membership.

 The State Library of Queensland is not affiliated with Council.
 Visit the State Library of Queensland websiteslq.qld.gov.au to find out about their services.